SLICOT/SLICOT-ModelReduction/README.md

 Please cite `SLICOT-ModelReduction` using at least one of the following references:

 * A. Varga, Model reduction software in the SLICOT library, In _Applied and Computational Control, Signals, and Circuits, Ed.
 B. Datta, Vol. 2, pp. 239-282, Kluwer Academic Publishers, Boston, 2001._
-* P. Benner, D. Kressner, V. Sima, A., Die SLICOT-Toolboxen für Matlab - The SLICOT Toolboxes for Matlab (in German), _at – Automatisierungstechnik, 58 (2010)._
+* P. Benner, D. Kressner, V. Sima, and A. Varga, Die SLICOT-Toolboxen für Matlab - The SLICOT Toolboxes for Matlab (in German), _at – Automatisierungstechnik, 58 (2010)._